TBS-EACPD/infobase/README.md

 ### Visiting a local build
 0. Go to your InfoBase repo in a terminal, e.g. `cd ~/Documents/infobase`
-1. `sh serve-loopback` to start a server in the InfoBase directory, localhost only
+1. `npm run serve-loopback` to start a server in the InfoBase directory, localhost only
 2. visit localhost:8080/build/InfoBase/index-eng.html

 ## Tests